Transalations: For a SUMMARY of THE QEP/MQEP RULES , click BELOW.

 - no frames are permitted.
 Total weight of pictures max.
 2.5 kg.

 - all photographic prints must be submitted in a reusable case, not exceeding the maximum sizes of 55x60 cm, for easy handling and return shipping.
 Cases received exceeding these sizes will not be returned.
 FEP cannot be held responsible for loss or damage during transit.

-- anonymity of the candidates will be respected at all times; however, a copy of each submitted application form will be automatically forwarded to the national headquarters of the relevant FEP member association of the candidates about their application.
+- anonymity of the candidates will be respected at all times; however, the FEP secretariat will inform the national headquarters of the relevant FEP member association of the candidates about their application.